bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 # Create a key pair

-Before starting, we need to create a user in BigchainDB.
+Before starting, you need to create a user in BigchainDB.
 In BigchainDB, users are represented as a private and public key pair.
 In our case, a key pair for Alice will be created.
 Alice will be the owner of the painting, and she will be the only one able to make changes to the digital representation of the painting.
 Using her public key, anyone can also verify that Alice is the owner of the painting.

 You can generate a key pair from a seed phrase using the BIP39 library, so you will just need to remember this particular seed phrase.
 The code below illustrates that.